MarschmiLab/MarschmiLab.github.io/_posts/2025-01-14-CarpentriesWorkshop.md

 	<img src="/images/marschmi_site/blog/20250114-CarpentriesWorkshop/Cassidy_Teaching.jpeg">
 </div>

+### Day 2: More R and Dynamic Documents with RMarkdown

 Gus (Schmidt Lab) started off the next day with a lesson on `dplyr` and `tidyr` functions which help organize, clean, and analyze data frames.
 Learners can now `select` specific columns, `filter` rows using logical operators, make new columns with `mutate`, summarize data quickly with `group_by` and `summarize`, reshape data with `pivot_` functions, and use `_join` functions to combine data tables!

 <div class="gallery" data-columns="2">